');

 According to the following report, the Agriculture and Agri-Food Canada (AAFC) has been reviewed for the years 2023-2025.

-An impressive factor was that legume prices were a significant drought in western Canada that reduced the supply of total agricultural products.
-The drought reduced crop stocks and, due to high domestic use, agricultural exports from Canada declined.
-Statistics Canada data (as of March 2024, released on May 2024) shows that the stocks of main field crops are 10.1% lower than in 2023.
+An impressive factor was that legume prices were affected by a significant drought in western Canada that reduced the supply of total agricultural products.
+The drought reduced crop stocks, and, due to high domestic use, agricultural exports from Canada declined.
+Statistics Canada data (as of March 2024, released in May 2024) shows that the stocks of main field crops are 10.1% lower than in 2023.
 So, most crops had significantly lower stocks at the end of March compared to the previous year.
-Crop prices, except for legume, are expected to fall from the 2022–23 levels due to increased global stock levels.
+Crop prices, except for legumes, are expected to fall from the 2022–23 levels due to increased global stock levels.

 For 2024-25, Statistics Canada data shows a slight decline in total seed crop area, with more legume and special crops and less wheat, oilseeds, and coarse grains.
 In Western Canada, the weather conditions improve in June, except for the ongoing drought in northwestern Alberta.
 If the weather and average yields are normal, crop production and supply are expected to increase, with total production returning to normal at 94.4 million tonnes.
 This is 5% higher than the 5-year average and 4% higher than the ten-year average.
 Overall, yield expectations for legumes, corn, and wheat have increased, and prices of most products are expected to decrease due to global devaluation.